canonical/mongodb-operator/documentation/tutorial.md

 [Relations](https://juju.is/docs/sdk/integration) are the easiest way to create a user for MongoDB in Charmed MongoDB; relations automatically create a username, password, and database for the desired user/application.
 As mentioned earlier in the [Accessing MongoDB](#accessing-mongodb) it is a better practice to connect to MongoDB via a specific user rather than the admin user.

 ### Data Integrator Charm
 Before relating to a charmed application, we must deploy our charmed application.
 In this tutorial we will relate to the [Data Integrator Charm](https://github.com/canonical/data-integrator).
-This is a bare-bones charm that doesn't directly interact with a database, but instead provides the necessary information to connect to a database.
+This is a bare-bones charm that allows for central management of database users, providing support for different kind of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, etc) with a consistent, opinionated and robust user experience.
 In order to deploy the Data Integrator Charm we must clone its source code from GitHub and create the charm executable ourselves:

 <!--- note in the future replace this with juju deploy instead of from git --->
 ```